nevalang/neva/docs/faq.md

 ## Design

+### Why need array-ports?

+Every time we need to somehow combine/accumulate/reduce several sources of data into one e.g.

+- create list of 3 elements based on outputs of 3 outports
+- create structure with field-values from several outports
+- substract values from left to right

+Ok but can't we substract values and do other stuff like that by simply passing lists around?
+Well, we have to create that list right somehow?
+It's fine if you already have it (let's say from JSON file you got from server) but what if you need to build it?

 ### Why have integers and floats and not just numbers?

 1. Overflow issues: if you only have `number`, probably represented as a `float64` in memory, your maximum safe number is bigest float64.
 Integer can store "bigger" values because it doesn't have to store (floating) precision.
 This is especially important when you work with big numbers.